AdaCore/spark2014/docs/lrm/source/mapping-spec.rst

 Using an External Prover
 ~~~~~~~~~~~~~~~~~~~~~~~~

-If it is wished to use an external prover such as Isabelle, with rules
+One may wish to use an external prover such as Isabelle, with rules
-defining a ghost function written in the prover input language, this
+defining a ghost function written in the prover input language.
+This
 can be done in |SPARK| by denoting the ghost function as an Import in
-lieu of providing a body for the function.
-Of course such ghost
+lieu of providing a body for it.
+Of course such ghost functions cannot
-functions cannot be executed.
+be executed.

 Specification in |SPARK| using an external prover: